GSA/digitalgov.gov/content/resources/an-introduction-github.md

 ## How do I use GitHub?

 {{<note>}}
-This tutorial and live demonstration covers a variety of Git related concepts so that you can have confidence using GitHub in the future.
-You can also [download the slides that are found in this presentation](https://trello.com/1/cards/64cd22eb676b517856f45a98/attachments/64efb199e87985934db325b6/download/07-25-2023_GitHub_Basics_FINAL.pptx).
+This second tutorial and live demonstration covers a variety of Git-related concepts so that you can have confidence using GitHub in the future.
+You can also [download the slides that are found in this presentation (.pptx, 28.4 MB, 41 slides)](https://trello.com/1/cards/64cd22eb676b517856f45a98/attachments/64efb199e87985934db325b6/download/07-25-2023_GitHub_Basics_FINAL.pptx).
 {{< /note >}}

 {{< youtube gLozuPQ34EQ >}}